ISED Values and Ethics Code

 Senior Officer for Disclosure

-The Director General of Audit and Evaluation Branch, as the Senior Officer for Disclosure, helps promote a positive environment for disclosing wrongdoing, and deals with disclosures of wrongdoing made by public servants at Innovation, Science and Economic Development Canada.
+The Senior Officer for Disclosure helps promote a positive environment for disclosing wrongdoing, and deals with disclosures of wrongdoing made by public servants at Innovation, Science and Economic Development Canada.
 The Senior Officer is responsible for supporting the Deputy Minister in meeting the requirements of the PSDPA.

 The Senior Officer's duties and powers also include the following, in accordance with the internal disclosure procedures established under the PSDPA: